“There’s a sale on school supplies,” I told my then 11-year-old son. “Let’s go. You can pick out all your own binders and folders.”

 Do this as many times as needed in order for your child to get comfortable with the building.
 Elementary-age kids might also play on the playground throughout the summer.
 You may meet other families, and your son or daughter will know how to climb the jungle gym.

-TIP #3: (For younger children) Have your younger son or daughter make or create something to bring to their new teacher on the before-school tour such as cookies, a drawing, or some flowers.
+Tip: For younger children, have them make or create something to bring to their new teacher on the before-school tour such as cookies, a drawing, or some flowers.
 Try to bring or do something that shows your child’s strengths or skills.
-Try to keep it short and simple.
+Keep it simple.

-This is about your child developing a relationship with their teachers, so keep the focus on that aspect.
+Keep the focus on having your child establish a relationship with the teacher.
 (Your job as a parent comes in the next section.)
 If it’s a new school, use the tour visits to meet as many people as possible.
 Consider taking a picture of them so your child can practice remembering their names and roles.

 You can also do this for students who have an IEP.
 One student I worked with actually carried a copy of the accommodation page in his IEP to be able to show his teachers.
 That way he didn’t have to find the right words or worry that the teacher didn’t believe him.
 It’s a powerful way to give your tween or teen the skills to become a strong self-advocate.